Writing an extension module

 to NEST.
 For the benefit of the NEST Community at large, we would encourage you to share your modules with other NEST users.
 Please see the contributing page to find out how to initiate the inclusion by issuing a pull request.

-If you have questions, problems, or feedback about your experience with external modules, please join the mailing list to share it with us and other users.
+If you have questions, problems, or feedback about your experience with external modules, please join the mailing list to share it with us ·and other users.

 Prerequisites

 1. Download, build, and install NEST.
 NEST should be built outside the source code directory.
+The instructions for building NEST from source can be found here.

 2. The NEST source code and installation directory must be accessible for building modules.